Archive.today: Features

 Pages are captured at a browser width of 1,024 pixels.
 CSS is converted to inline CSS, removing responsive web design and selectors such as :hover and :active.
 Content generated using JavaScript during the crawling process appears in a frozen state.

 HTML class names are preserved inside the old-class attribute.

 When text is selected, a JavaScript applet generates a URL fragment seen in the browser's address bar that automatically highlights that portion of the text when visited again.

-Web pages cannot be duplicated from archive.today to web.archive.org as second-level backup, as archive.today places an exclusion for Wayback Machine and does not save its snapshots in WARC format.
-The reverse—from web.archive.org to archive.today—is possible, but the copy usually takes more time than a direct capture.
-Some web sites get deleted from Internet Archive's listings retroactively or blocked from being saved due to their robots.txt file, but archive.today does not use this.
+Web pages can be duplicated from archive.today to web.archive.org as second-level backup, but archive.today does not save its snapshots in WARC format.
+The reverse—from web.archive.org to archive.today—is also possible, but the copy usually takes more time than a direct capture.
+Historically, website owners had the option to opt out of Wayback Machine through the use of the robots exclusion standard (robots.txt), and these exclusions were also applied retroactively.
+Archive.today does not obey robots.txt because it acts "as a direct agent of the human user."
+As of 2019, the Wayback Machine also no longer obeys robots.txt.

 The research toolbar enables advanced keywords operators, using * as the wildcard character.
 A couple of quotation marks address the search to an exact sequence of keywords present in the title or in the body of the webpage, whereas the insite operator restricts it to a specific Internet domain.

 Once a web page is archived, it cannot be deleted directly by any Internet user.

 Removing advertisements, popups or expanding links from archived pages is possible by asking the owner to do it on his blog.

-While saving a dynamic list, archive.today searchbox shows only a result that links the previous and the following section of the list (e.g. 20 links for page).
+While saving a dynamic list, archive.today search box shows only a result that links the previous and the following section of the list (e.g. 20 links for page).
 The other web pages saved are filtered, and sometimes may be found by one of their occurrences.

 The search feature is backed by Google CustomSearch.
 If it delivers no results, archive.today attempts to utilize Yandex Search.

 While saving a page, a list of URLs for individual page elements and their content sizes, HTTP statuses and MIME types is shown.
 This list can only be viewed during the crawling process.

-One can download archived pages as a ZIP file, except pages archived since 29 November 2019, when archive.today changed their browser engine from PhantomJS to Chromium.
+Users can download archived pages as a ZIP file, except pages archived since 29 November 2019, when archive.today changed their browser engine from PhantomJS to Chromium (non-headless).